Enjoy the month of October by doing Halloween-themed games, including this really fun Halloween Scavenger Hunt just for kids.

 And don’t forget to check out my Printable Halloween Coloring Pages designed especially for little kids…nothing too spooky that will scare the little ones.

 P.P.S Just because Halloween is over doesn’t mean the Fall fun has ended!
-Make sure to check out my Fall Bucket List that also includes a Fall Scavenger Hunt!
+Make sure to check out my Fall Bucket List which also includes a Fall Scavenger Hunt!
+Looking for some more family fun this October?
+See the list of the best family-friendly movies to watch this Halloween season.

 To download & print your Scavenger Hunt, just click on the picture.